Chris Charteris: Tungaru: the Kiribati project

 In 2014 Charteris collaborated with designer and director Jeff Smith on Tungaru: the Kiribati project.
 The two artists travelled to Kiribati and on their return made a number of works that were displayed at the Auckland War Memorial Museum and the Mangere Arts Centre.
 At the Museum items from the Pacific collection were mixed with new art works by Charteris, a digital interactive by Smith, and archival film footage; items from the Museum's collection were also shown with new works by Smith and Charteris at the Mangere Arts Centre.

 The new work at the Mangere Arts Centre included a large-scale installation titled Te ma (Fish-trap).
 7.4 metres long and 4.6 metres wide, the work was inspired by the heart-shaped fish traps built off the shores of Kiribati; Charteris used 8000 pairs of Ringed Venus shells to recreate the walls of the fish trap, which in Kiribati are made of broken coral.

-The exhibition was accompanied by a publication, Tungaru: the Kiribati project, with an extended essay by Mark Amery, and photographs of the artists' research visit to Kirbati and their works.
+The exhibition was accompanied by a publication, Tungaru: the Kiribati project, with an extended essay by Mark Amery, and photographs of the artists' research visit to Kiribati and their works.

 The exhibition toured to Pataka Art + Museum and Hastings City Art Gallery in 2015.